Important News Flash

 It is with a broken- heart that I make this announcement.
 After twenty-five years of raising these beautiful Barbados Blackbelly sheep, we have no choice but to close our doors.

-I have been battling a bone infection in my foot since the first of July.
-I have had surgery on my foot six times.
-Sometimes morphine wasn't enough to kill the pain.
+I have been battling a bone infection in my foot since the first of July, 2020.
+I have had surgery six times.
+At times morphine wasn't enough to kill the pain.

 The sheep have been our world since we fell in love with the breed in 1996.
 We have accomplished so much with them, and they have been a delight to own and work with over the years.
 We have met so many wonderful people who shared our fascination with this breed.
 Many have become life-long friends.
 It has been an awesome adventure that we will have memories of for the rest of our lives.
 Thank you to all our customers that we have grown to love and include as part of our family.
 We wish you all good health and happiness the rest of your days.